RedisLabs/redis-cluster-proxy/README.md

 # Current status

-This project is currently alpha code that is indented to be evaluated by the community in order to get suggestions and contributions.
+This project is currently beta code that is indented to be evaluated by the community in order to get suggestions and contributions.
 We discourage its usage in any production environment.